splunk/public-o11y-docs/apm/workflows/create-workflow-rule.rst

 To configure a new rule from Splunk APM, follow these steps.
 There is a difference between enabling a rule and applying it.
 The enable/disable switch affects an individual rule by turning it on or off.
 After you modify one or more rules, you then use buttons that act on the entire rule set to save or discard those changes.
 Changes are not applied unless you save them.

-1. Go to :strong:`Data Configuration > Business Workflow`.
+1. Go to :guilabel:`Data Configuration` then :guilabel:`Business Workflow`.

 2. Select :strong:`New Rule`.